jtod/Sigma16/docs/src/userguide/userguide.md

     if R2<R3
       then R2 := R2+1; mem[R2] := R1
-      else R15.sovfl := 1, req.StackBounds := 1
+      else R15.sovfl := 1, req.sovfl := 1

-If R2=R3 this means the stack completely fills the block, and there is no space to store a new element.
+If R2 = R3 this means the stack completely fills the block, and there is no space to store a new element.
 In this case, the push instruction does not store R1: it doesn't modify memory outside the block, and it doesn't overwrite data in the stack.
 Instead, the instruction indicates a stack overflow by setting the sovfl (stack overflow) bit in the condition code (R15), and it also sets the stack fault bit in the interrupt request register.
 If interrupts are enabled and the stack fault bit is set in the interrupt mask register, then an interrupt will occur after the push instruction completes.
-But there will be no interrupt if interrupts are disabled, or the stack fault bit is not set in the mask register.
+There will be no interrupt if interrupts are disabled, or the stack fault bit is not set in the mask register.

-Push is an EXP format instruction comprising two words:
+Push is an EXP2 format instruction comprising two words.

 ------ ------ ------ ------
   op     d      a      b